David

 Dorian rubbed his jaw.
 “I mean, I don’t know.
 The behavior from Ryin, I kinda can see her doing something like this. . . but to sweet Zoie?
 That’s the part that’s got me stuck.
 Should I tell her?”

 David didn’t answer right away.
-He thought about Zoie’s soft voice, her unassuming smile.
+He thought about Zoie’s soft voice and her unassuming smile.
 Then he thought about the look on Dorian’s face.
 Part guilt, part heartbreak.

 He just nodded.